GSA/ficam-playbooks/_fpki/tools/fpki_tools_activity_report.md

 - Certificate Policy issues: Contact the [Certificate Policy Working Group (CPWG)](mailto:fpkipa_cpwg@listserv.gsa.gov)

 ## Federal Agency and Affiliate PKI Status Summary
-If there are operational issues with a Federal Agency or affiliate connected to the Federal Common Policy CA (FCPCA) or the Federal Bridge CA (FBCA) it would be  summarized below, identifying issues that affect technical interoperability and non-compliance with applicable Certificate Policies (CP).
+If there are operational issues with a Federal Agency or affiliate connected to the Federal Common Policy CA (FCPCA) or the Federal Bridge CA (FBCA) the issues would be summarized here.
+Currently there are no identified issues that affect technical interoperability or non-compliance with applicable Certificate Policies (CP).

 ## FPKIMA Certificate Activity
 The activity listed in this section is limited to the certificates issued BY or TO the Federal Bridge or Federal Common Policy CA.